🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 - Gentler on the cannabis material

 - Requires less investment in equipment

 - Gives you more control over the speed of mixing and actual agitation of the material

 Washing machines are automated and convenient, saving you the manual labor of hand-stirring the ice water mixture.
 All you need to do is place multiple layers of ice and cannabis material inside the 220 micron work bag, and place this into the washing machine with more ice and water.
 Then run it on the “gentle” cycle and let the extraction begin.

 Several washing machines on the market are designed and marketed as hash-specific, but you can also use regular compact, portable washing machines.
 Make sure the washer has speed control settings, as you’ll want to be on the slower and gentler setting.

 Regardless of the exact model you choose, one thing is certain: if it has the accordion-style drainage hose, you’re going to lose a lot of hash.
 The ribbed channels in these kinds of hoses capture and collect the trichomes from the water as it’s drained from the machine and into your bubble bags.

-Carefully open up the machine and replace the accordion hose with a straight hose.
+Carefully open up the machine and replace the corrugated hose with a straight hose.
 You can also install a valve at the end of the hose to avoid accidental spillage.
 This is another easy and handy upgrade.